-iOS, Apple's iPhone & iPad operating system, gets a major free update every year which is announced in June and then released in September (the latest is iOS 12, which you can install now).
-But what if you don't want to wait that long to try out the new features?
+iOS, Apple's iPhone & iPad operating system, gets a major free update every year which is announced in June but not released to the public until September (the latest is iOS 13, whose final release date will be announced at the iPhone 11 launch event).
+But what if you don't want to wait to try out the new features?
 You need to install a beta.

-Betas are pre-release testing versions of every new iOS update - the small tweaks and security patches as well as game-changers like iOS 12.
+Betas are pre-release testing versions of every new iOS update - the small tweaks and security patches as well as game-changers such as iOS 13.
 Developer betas are sent out to software developers (obviously), but there's also a public beta programme.

 In this article we explain how to join one of these beta programmes, and how to install and run an iOS beta on your iPhone or iPad.